Loose Leaf Tea in a white bowl

 Start by cutting a large piece of aluminum foil and folding it twice to make a square.
 Then, pour your leaves into the center of the aluminum foil and twist it close.
 Once your newly made infuser is secure and ready to steep, poke 8 to 10 holes into the aluminum foil ball with a toothpick.
 Carefully pour water over the aluminum foil infuser and allow the tea to steep for the required time.
 The foil can get very hot, so do be careful when removing it after steeping.
 All of these methods are perfect and easy ways to enjoy a cup of loose leaf tea if you do not have an infuser yet.

 However, there is also the option to choose a tea that can be brewed directly into your favorite cup – completely avoiding the need for an infuser altogether!
 Herbal teas such as Sobacha (Buckwheat Tea) or Kuromamecha (Black Soybean Tea) are perfect to brew and savor right in your cup.
 By brewing the teas directly in your cup, you can enjoy the full taste of the nutty and toasty flavors.
-Both teas can also be enjoyed as a light snack before or after brewing.
+Enjoy both teas as a light snack before or after brewing.

 🍵 Drinking our tea?
 Take a picture and tag us on Instagram at @senbirdtea or #senbirdtea.
 We’d love to see your moment with tea!